elastic/opentelemetry/docs/kubernetes/operator/instrumenting-applications.md

 # Instrumenting applications with EDOT on Kubernetes

-This section provides guidance and examples for applications instrumentation in a Kubernetes environment for all the supported languages.

 Elastic Distribution of OpenTelemetry (EDOT) extends [OpenTelemetry language SDKs](https://opentelemetry.io/docs/languages/) for multiple languages:

 * [EDOT Java](https://github.com/elastic/elastic-otel-java)